ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_activity_ui.rst

      - For a the OET REST deployment, ActivityServiceWorker is the client sending requests to the ActivityService.
        |br|
        |br|
-       ActivityWorker responds to requests received by the FlaskWorker, relaying the request to the :class:`~ska_oso_oet.activity.application.ActivityService`
+       ActivityWorker responds to requests received by the FastAPIWorker, relaying the request to the :class:`~ska_oso_oet.activity.application.ActivityService`
-       and publishing the response as an event that can be received by the FlaskWorker and returned to the user in the appropriate format.
+       and publishing the response as an event that can be received by the FastAPIWorker and returned to the user in the appropriate format.